shermp/ReadifyFont/README.md

 The script can do the following:

 - Rename the font
-- Strip hints from font files
+- Modify hints from font files
 - Enable 'legacy', or 'old style' kerning
 - Remove PANOSE information
 - Add weight to font files